Lab Members

 Nikita Gaikwad

-Nikita is a first-year Master’s student in the lab.
+Nikita is a second year Master’s student in the lab whose research focuses on how artificial intelligence is shaping dating culture.
+Her thesis examines how the integration of AI-based chatbots and platforms in dating apps may influence dating practices and relationships, their possible implications and effects on how people connect.
+Broadly, her research interests include technology and social behavior.
 Her undergraduate honors thesis explored students’ perceptions of academically dishonest behaviors using ChatGPT by testing the theory of planned behavior.
-Currently, she is assisting in a project that looks at occupational therapists’ experience with large language models to alleviate charting responsibilities.
-She will also be involved in the ongoing microbiome projects in the lab.
-Outside academics, she enjoys trying different foods or cafes, dancing, painting, journaling, or playing games.
+Previously, she assisted in a project exploring occupational therapists’ experience with large language models to alleviate charting responsibilities and is currently also involved in the lab’s ongoing microbiome projects.
+Outside of research, she enjoys trying new cafes, reading, making crafts, journaling, and trying out new recipes.

 Undergraduate Students